Black Dahlia suspects: George Hodel

-Dr. George Hill Hodel, Jr. came under police scrutiny in October 1949, when his 14-year-old daughter, Tamar, accused him of molesting her.
+Dr. George Hill Hodel Jr. came under police scrutiny in October 1949, when his 14-year-old daughter, Tamar, accused him of molesting her.
 Despite three witnesses testifying that they had seen Hodel having sex with Tamar, he was acquitted in December 1949.
 The trial led the LAPD to include Hodel, a physician specializing in sexually transmitted diseases, among its many suspects in the Dahlia case.
-Police put Hodel under surveillance from February 18 to March 27, 1950, to ascertain whether he could be implicated in the murder.
-In the surviving transcripts of microphone recordings, Hodel was heard making highly incriminating statements.